Racism in South America: Argentina

+Indigenous people, immigrants, Afro-Argentines, mestizos, Jews and Arabs are targets of discrimination in Argentina.

 Bolivia

 Bolivia is composed of many cultures, including the Aymara, the Quechua, and the Guarani.
 "Pure" native American people are in general deemed inferior by mestizos and people of European origin.
 The economic difficulties of the population, the education level of all groups, the economic level of the natives, and the predominant prejudice inherited from colonial times mainly in urban areas aggravates the treatment.

 The situation has worsened in the last year.
 The elites, formed mainly by people of foreign origin in the Eastern region, claimed autonomy as a result of the probable redistribution of land, which would go from the more privileged people to the less privileged people (specifically, the Guarani natives and other indigenous people).

 On October 10, 2010, the Law Against Racism and All Forms of Discrimination (Spanish: Ley 045 Contra el Racismo y Toda Forma de Discriminación; commonly known as the Law Against Racism) was passed by the Plurinational Legislative Assembly of Bolivia as Law 045.
 This law intends to combat racism and discrimination, but as of February 2014, no convictions had been recorded.
 Due to this lack of convictions, the legislation has been widely criticized by the Bolivian media as being a dead letter.

+In La Paz, Afro-Bolivians are often discriminated against.

 Brazil

 In the immediate aftermath of Dom Pedro’s abdication in 1831, the poor people of color, including slaves, staged anti-Portuguese riots in the streets of Brazil's larger cities.

 Racism in Brazil has long been characterized by a belief in racial democracy.
 An ideology stating that racial prejudice is not a significant factor in Brazilian society, and that racism is not an obstacle to employment, education, and social mobility the way some believe it is in other countries.
 This theory has come under fire in recent years by researchers who say that racism is very much a factor in the country's social life.

 Despite the majority of the country's population being of mixed (Pardo), African, or indigenous heritage, depictions of non-European Brazilians on the programming of most national television networks is scarce and typically relegated for musicians/their shows.
-In the case of telenovellas, Brazilians of darker skin tone are typically depicted as housekeepers or in positions of lower socioeconomic standing.
+In the case of telenovelas, Brazilians of darker skin tone are typically depicted as housekeepers or in positions of lower socioeconomic standing.
 This is a reflection of the economic inequality among races in Brazil, with mixed (Pardo), African and indigenous population constituting the majority of the poor.
 In addition, the national wealth and income concentrated in the white families.

 In a sign that some Brazilian universities have come to see racism as an obstacle to higher education, several of them have created positive action programs aimed at increasing the admission of Afro-Brazilians and members of the native population.

 Chile

+Afro-Chileans and Haitians are discriminated in Chile.